gMetapop/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 * In case of installation problems, in particular for gMetapop_GUI under some Linux OS, please contact Frédéric Raspail (frederic.raspail@inrae.fr) or Pauline Garnier-Géré (pauline.garnier-gere@inrae.fr).
 If needed, we can also provide \*.exe files for older 32-bit Windows OS.

-* Connecting the R software to the GUI, you need to:
+* The R software is needed to perform plots on results files from the GUI.
+For connecting R to the GUI, you need to:

 FOR Linux64, the GUI should find R if it has been installed by default.